 Anyone who is not full time at McMaster is able to join OPIRG as a Community Member for an annual fee on a sliding scale starting at $10.

 Members can sign material out from our resource library, attend free skill development workshops, vote at our Annual General Meeting, and are eligible to run for the OPIRG McMaster Board of Directors.

 Members/volunteers gain valuable experience and will be supported with references for their contributions as they seek opportunities.

-Full-time McMaster undergraduates who do not wish to support OPIRG can receive a full refund by coming to the OPIRG Resource Centre with their student ID within three weeks of the September Drop and Add period.
+Full-time McMaster undergraduates who do not wish to support OPIRG can receive a full refund by filling out an online form on the OPIRG website for three weeks after the September Drop and Add period ends.

-We encourage students to learn more about what we do before deciding to opt-out, we are always happy to take your questions and listen to any concerns.
+We, of course, encourage students to learn more about what we do before deciding to opt-out, we are always happy to take your questions and listen to any concerns.

-Students can apply to start a Working Group with OPIRG each term.
+Students can apply to start a Public Interest Project with OPIRG each term.
 We have over 20 years of important student-identified campaigns making a difference.
-Of course you can always join an existing working group.
+Of course, you can always join an existing project team.